 Accrued income and prepaid expenses

-In the case of accrued income, the situation is the opposite of that of deferred income: the services are rendered in the old financial year and thus before the balance sheet date.
-The income or expenses are then only booked during the new financial year.
+Accrued income is the reverse of deferred income: payments are made in the old financial year and therefore before the balance sheet date.
+The income or expenses are then only recognised during the new financial year.

 Depending on whether the transaction is income or expense, a distinction is made here between: